ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 # Security Considerations

+While reviewing this document and its Security Considerations, it is ideal that the reader would also review Privacy Considerations above, as well as the Security Considerations and Privacy Considerations in the [I-D.ietf-dmarc-dmarcbis] (Sec 11).

+## Report Contents as an Attack

-* Aggregate reports are supposed to be processed automatically.
-An attacker might attempt to compromise the integrity or availability of the report processor by sending ill-formed reports.
+Aggregate reports are supposed to be processed automatically.
+An attacker might attempt to compromise the integrity or availability of the report processor by sending malformed reports.
 In particular, the archive decompressor and XML parser are at risk to resource exhaustion attacks (zip bomb or XML bomb).

+## False Information

-* The data contained within aggregate reports may be forged.
-An attacker might attempt to interfere by submitting false reports in masses.
+The data contained within aggregate reports may be forged.
+An attacker might attempt to interfere with or influence policy decisions by submitting false reports in large volume.
+The attacker could also be attempting to influence platform architecture decisions.
+A volume-based attack may also impact the ability for a report receiver to accept reports from other entities.

-* See also the security considerations of [dmarc-bis] (Section 11) of [I-D.ietf-dmarc-dmarcbis].
+## Disclosure of Filtering Information

+While not specified in this document itself, the availability of extensions could enable the report generator to disclose information about message placement (Inbox/Spam/etc).
+This is very much discouraged as it could relay this information to a malicious party, allowing them to understand more about filtering methodologies at a receiving entity.

 {backmatter}